The hidden risks of temporal resampling in clinical reinforcement learning: Materials and Methods

-For the unprocessed dataset, we adapted IQL and CQL to the semi-MDP setting by calculating the discounted sum of rewards over the holding period $\Delta t$ and modifying the Bellman backup.
+Policy networks were trained using negative log-likelihood (for continuous doses in UVA/Padova) or cross-entropy (for discrete actions in LavaGap) losses.
+All critics using Bellman backups were trained using mean squared error loss.
+For the binned and interpolated datasets, a standard MDP framework was used.
+For the unprocessed dataset, critic updates were adapted to the SMDP setting by calculating the discounted sum of rewards over the holding period $\Delta t$ and modifying the Bellman backup accordingly.
 For example, the IQL critic loss becomes:

-where $r$ is the cumulative discounted reward accrued during $\Delta t$ as defined in Equation \ref{eq:smdp-reward-accrued}.
+where $r$ is the cumulative discounted reward accrued during $\Delta t$ as defined in Equation~\ref{eq:smdp-reward-accrued}.